Uniform Complaint Procedures

-- a.
 The compliance officer may informally discuss with the complainant the possibility of using mediation.
 If the complainant agrees to mediation, the compliance officer shall make all arrangements for this process.

-- b.
 Before initiating the mediation of a discrimination, harassment, intimidation or bullying complaint, the compliance officer shall ensure that all parties agree to make the mediator a party to related confidential information.

-- c.
 If the mediation process does not resolve the problem within the parameters of law, the compliance officer shall proceed with their investigation of the complaint.

 The use of mediation shall not extend the district's timelines for investigating and resolving the complaint unless the complainant agrees in writing to such an extension of time.
 (5 CA Code of Regulations 4631)

 Step 3: Investigation of Complaint

-- a.
-Within 10 business days after receiving the UCP complaint, the compliance officer shall begin an investigation into the complaint.The compliance officer is encouraged to hold an investigative meeting to provide an opportunity for the complainant and/or their representative to repeat the complaint orally.
+- Within 10 business days after receiving the UCP complaint, the compliance officer shall begin an investigation into the complaint.The compliance officer is encouraged to hold an investigative meeting to provide an opportunity for the complainant and/or their representative to repeat the complaint orally.

-- b.
+- Within 1 business day of initiating the investigation, the Compliance Officer shall provide the complainant and/or their representative with the opportunity to present the information contained in the complaint to the Compliance Officer.
 The complainant and/or their representative shall have an opportunity to present the complaint and evidence or information leading to evidence to support the allegations in the complaint.
-(5 CA Code of Regulations 4631)

-- c.
-A complainant's refusal to provide the district's investigator with documents or other evidence related to the allegations in the complaint, or their failure or refusal to cooperate in the investigation or their engagement in any other obstruction of the investigation, may result in the dismissal of the complaint because of a lack of evidence to support the allegation.
+- A complainant's refusal to provide the district's investigator with documents or other evidence related to the allegations in the complaint, or their failure or refusal to cooperate in the investigation or their engagement in any other obstruction of the investigation, may result in the dismissal of the complaint because of a lack of evidence to support the allegation.
 (5 CA Code of Regulations 4631)

-Step 4: Response
+Step 4: Report of Findings

 Step 5: Final Written Investigation Report